-A year had passed since the three friends had parted, and now it drew near to the time when they once more would unite in their mission of helping humanity.
+A year has passed since the three friends had parted, and now it drew near to the time when they once more would unite in their mission of helping humanity.

 For Mr. Grayson, it had been an intensely busy year.
 He had devoted much time to teaching and an equal amount to learning.
 The path from "a clod to a god" is a long one and the saying, "Onward and upward forever" aptly describes it.
-But Grayson had now reached a point on the Upward Path where the days were a succession of thrilling adventures to him; each one more thrilling than the last.